woncs95/MabiOPPA_Project_Portfolio/CryptoAutotradeBot/Readme.md

 The Algorithm uses two Trade Strategies:
 Volatility Break Out and Bull Market Approximation.

-Please download "Auto Trade Demo.exe" and enter "demo" to see how it works
+Please download "TradeDemo.exe" and enter "demo" to see how it works